-Peanut butter is fast becoming the spread of choice in many of the UK households.
-Interestingly, it is about to surpass margarine and fruit jam, which are traditional leaders in the spread market.
+Peanut butter is fast becoming the spread of choice in many of UK households, and surprisingly, it is about to surpass margarine and fruit jam, which are traditional leaders in the spread market.

 The tastiest peanut butter will give your toasts, cookies and smoothies a pleasant nutty taste.
 It’s also full of proteins, healthy fats and fibre, all of which are required by your body daily.